TokenScript-Framework/papers/src/papers/smart-token-paper.md

 **Missed Opportunity:** With a decentralized trust anchor system, new services that rely on the integration of multiple trust anchors could emerge.
 These services would be able to offer highly personalized and flexible experiences that adapt to changing user needs and contexts.

 **Example:** A personalized travel guide service could leverage trust anchors to seamlessly manage and adjust travel plans, including bookings, accommodations, and activities, based on the user's real-time preferences and circumstances.
 This level of integration and flexibility is unattainable in the current centralized trust anchor environment.

+### Enabling Long-tail Trust Anchors

+**Missed Opportunity:** Decentralized trust anchors would allow smaller entities to establish their own credibility mechanisms.
+This could lead to a proliferation of niche platforms that can cater to specific community needs or specialized markets without the need for endorsement from large internet giants.

+**Example:** In the car insurance industry, small insurers could use decentralized trust anchors to validate car ownership, driver identity, and maintenance records without relying on cumbersome paper processes.
+This could streamline operations and allow them to offer competitive rates and services.

 ## Envisioning the next-generation web